What’s New in 2026

 Hawaii’s protections go beyond federal law in several areas, particularly with the inclusion of gender identity, arrest and court record, and victim status.

-The primary law governing workplace discrimination in Hawaii is the Hawaii Employment Practices Law (Chapter 378, HRS), which is enforced by the Hawaii Civil Rights Commission (HCRC).
+The primary law governing workplace discrimination in Hawaii is Chapter 378 of the HRS, which is enforced by the Hawaii Civil Rights Commission (HCRC).
 Federally, protections are enforced by the Equal Employment Opportunity Commission (EEOC) under laws like Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA).

 Employees who believe they’ve experienced discrimination or harassment may file a complaint with the HCRC.
 The complaint must generally be filed within 180 days of the alleged discriminatory act.
-The process begins with an intake interview, followed by investigation and potential mediation.
+The process begins with the employee filling out a Pre-Complaint Questionnaire (PCQ), followed by an interview, then investigation and potential mediation.
 If the HCRC finds reasonable cause, it may pursue legal remedies on behalf of the employee.
 Alternatively, the employee may choose to file a claim with the EEOC or pursue a private lawsuit after obtaining a right-to-sue letter.

 Employers should have clear anti-discrimination and anti-harassment policies in place, provide training to all staff, and respond promptly to complaints to avoid liability.